Femicide: Among intimate partners

-Risk factors that increase the likelihood of intimate partner femicide include: when a male suffered physical abuse as a child, when a male has previously threatened to commit suicide or kill the woman if she cheats on him or leaves him, when there is elevated alcohol or drug abuse by either partner, or when a male attempts to control a woman's freedom.
+Risk factors that increase the likelihood of intimate partner femicide include: when a male suffered physical abuse as a child, when a male has previously threatened to commit suicide or murder the woman if she cheats on him or leaves him, when there is elevated alcohol or drug abuse by either partner, or when a male attempts to control a woman's freedom.
 Two-fifths of intimate partner femicide is related to the use of intoxicants.

 Other factors commonly associated with male perpetrators of femicide include gun ownership, forcing sexual intercourse, and unemployment.
 Women's risk factors include: if they are pregnant, have faced prior abuse from their partner, are estranged from their partner, or are attempting to leave a relationship, their likelihood of femicide increases.
 The presence of firearms within a home is a large factor in intimate partner femicide, and worldwide, firearms are used in one-third of all femicides.

 As often reported in the public eye, male perpetrators are seen as "being driven" to commit femicide, due to a "breakdown in love attributed to the female".
-In defense trials, the defense of provocation is often used to reduce the time male killers serve in prison.
+In defense trials, the defense of provocation is often used to reduce the time male murders serve in prison.
 Conversely, women are not often as successful with using this idea of provocation in their murder trials, and judges are statistically less likely to accept claims of self-defense.

 Factors that decrease the risk of intimate partner femicide include a separate domicile for women and other societal factors, such as better policing, as well as mandated arrest for violation of restraining orders related to intimate partner violence.
 Karen D. Stout found that, in the US, there is a correlation between the number of women's shelters in a state, the number of rape crisis centers, and a lowered rate of femicide.
 One explanation of this correlation is that implementing these measures has positively affected lowering the femicide rate.
 Other effective legislation against femicide include legislation that defines civil injunction relief, defines physical abuse as a criminal offense', allows arrest without a warrant, requires data collection and reporting, and provides funds for women's shelters.

 Gun violence

 There has been an increase in the amount of femicides linked to intimate partner violence.
-In the US, about 67% of the women killed by their partners are killed with a gun.
+In the US, about 67% of the women murdered by their partners are murdered with a gun.
 Access to guns therefore plays an important role in this.
 On average, 70 American women are "shot and killed" by their intimate partner every month.